Medical Misdiagnosis Claims

 The size of the problem

 The NHS Litigation Authority (NHSLA) is the part of the NHS which deals with claims made against it for negligence.
-The latest figures, published in July 2015, reveal that the NHSLA paid out £1.1 billion in the last year as a result of harm suffered by patients, and it expects this figure to rise to £1.4 billion in the next year.
+The latest figures, published in July 2017, reveal that the NHSLA paid out £1.7 billion in the year spanning 2016/17 as a result of harm suffered by patients, an increase of 15% on the previous year.

 Other figures, released by the NHSLA following a Freedom of Information request, broke the compensation down into the amounts which were specifically awarded for medical misdiagnoses during 2014/15.
 These figures showed that the number of claims for a failed, delayed or wrong diagnosis during the course of the year was 1302, and that the amount of damages paid in respect to these claims was £193,680,744.30.
 Elsewhere, the figures also revealed that the highest pay-outs for cases of misdiagnosis were £4,946,947.00, £3,885,508.23 and £3,467,498.79.